- Home

 To protect Singapore from cyber and digital threats, we worked closely with industry and academia to develop a vibrant cybersecurity ecosystem and strong cybersecurity workforce.

 The National Cybersecurity Research and Development Programme (NCRP), continued to support cutting-edge cybersecurity research in Singapore.
 An example is the Trustworthy AI Centre (TAICeN) at Nanyang Technological University, where researchers worked to integrate AI with cybersecurity while ensuring system reliability.
-TAICeN’s innovations, such as Large Language Model-based fuzz drivers and critical vulnerability discoveries, were used to strengthen the security of a wide range of devices, from consumers electronics to industrial systems.
+TAICeN’s innovations, such as Large Language Model-based fuzz drivers and critical vulnerability discoveries, were used to strengthen the security of a wide range of devices, from consumer electronics to industrial systems.
 Between August 2022 and August 2024, TAICeN published over 20 publications, won several international awards, and was globally recognised for its development of AI security technologies.

 We worked with Institutes of Higher Learning to commercialise and export advanced cybersecurity technologies.
-For example, in 2024, a NCRP-funded research team developed anomaly detection tools for protecting the operational technology systems of water treatment plants.
+For example, in 2024, an NCRP-funded research team developed anomaly detection tools for protecting the operational technology systems of water treatment plants.

 To enhance our cybersecurity talent pipeline: